chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year computer science Ph.D. candidate at University of Pennsylvania, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
+I received my Ph.D. in computer science from University of Pennsylvania in December 2024, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
 I am a member of the Penn Database Group and the Distributed Systems Lab.
 I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/) and [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/).
 I am broadly interested in distributed data management, consensus protocols, and blockchains.
 My dissertation research focuses on Systems+AI, using machine learning to build the next generation of distributed systems that are adaptive and can be deployed in untrusted contexts.

 ## Publications
 **BFTBrain: Adaptive BFT Consensus with Reinforcement Learning** <br />